What better way to spend a Canadian winter than in sunny Florida? Or southern California

 Further cautions

-It pays to do your research when importing a car from Canada to the U.S. There are literally dozens of pages of regulations across three different federal agencies.
+It pays to do your research when importing from Canada to the U.S. There are dozens of pages of regulations across three different federal agencies.
 The following are some of the most important things to check off your “make sure” list.

-Unfortunately, U.S. Customs makes it very difficult to use your car as a container for even the most harmless belongings.
+Unfortunately, U.S. Customs makes it very difficult to use it as a container for even the most harmless belongings.

-The official U.S. Customs and Border Protection website specifically prohibits shipping a car that contains any kind of personal or commercial stuff.
-Officials warn that a car can be seized if it contains any undeclared items.
-They also warn that items left in a car are highly subject to theft.
+The official U.S. Customs and Border Protection website specifically prohibits moving that contains any kind of personal or commercial stuff.
+Officials warn that it can be seized if it contains any undeclared items.
+They also warn that items left in an auto are highly subject to theft.

-Your automobile should be detailed no more than 72 hours before shipping.
+Your automobile should be detailed in no more than 72 hours.
 To get the finest results, hire cleaners.
-Tell the car wash workers to take extra care to the vehicle's undercarriage.
-Then you should verify that it is clean by inspecting it for yourself.
+Tell the wash workers to take extra care of the vehicle's undercarriage.
+Then, you should verify that it is clean by inspecting it for yourself.

-The United States’ ongoing conflicts with the Middle East and Eastern Europe play out on many levels.
+The United States’ ongoing conflicts with the Middle East and Eastern Europe exist on many levels.
 That means that you cannot bring to the U.S. a car that “involves the government” of a country that is part of this conflict.

-According to the U.S. Customs and Border Protection Agency, you may not import any car that involves the countries of:
+According to the U.S. Customs and Border Protection Agency, you may not import that involves the countries of:

 ● Iran